th3w1zard1/PyKotor/wiki/TSLPatcher-SSFList-Syntax.md

 | `Rejoin party` | 26 | REJOINED_PARTY | Party rejoin sound |
 | `Poisoned` | 27 | POISONED | Poison effect sound |

-**Note:** All sound entry names are case-insensitive when used in changes.ini.
+**Note:** All sound entry names [ARE](GFF-File-Format#are-area) case-insensitive when used in changes.ini.
 The spaces in entry names must match exactly (e.g., "Battlecry 1" not "Battlecry1").

 ## Examples

 ### Example 1: Basic Sound Set Modification

-This example modifies an existing sound set by changing a few sound entries to constant values:
+This example modifies an existing sound set by changing a few sound entries to constant [values](GFF-File-Format#data-types):

 ```ini
 [SSFList]